 Radiographs of

 - Anterior teeth a periapical view(s) should be obtained.
-(Paralleling technique) if tolerated in the first instance. - Posterior teeth-periapical view(s) if this can be tolerated.
+(Paralleling technique) if tolerated in the first instance.
+If no fracture noted, then UAO or LAO views consider see below. - Posterior teeth-periapical view(s) if this can be tolerated.